-As a condition of granting a leave for the serious health condition of the employee, the employer may require certification of the serious health condition, as defined in section 11087(aba)(2).
+As a condition of granting a leave for the serious health condition of the employee, the employer may require certification of the serious health condition, as defined in section 11087(a)(2).
 Upon expiration of the time period the health care provider originally estimated that the employee needed for his/her own serious health condition, the employer may require the employee to obtain recertification, but only if additional leave is requested.
 The employer may not contact a health care provider for any reason other than to authenticate a medical certification.

-(A) If the employer has establishes a good faith, objective reason to doubt the validity of the certification provided by the employee provides for his/her own serious health condition, the employer may require, at the employer's own expense, that the employee to obtain the opinion of a second health care provider, designated or approved by the employer, concerning any information in the certification.
-The health care provider designated or approved by the employer under approved by the employer shall not be employed on a regular basis by the employerunder the conditions identified in Government Code section 12945.2.
+(A) If the employer has a good faith, objective reason to doubt the validity of the certification provided by the employee provides for his/her own serious health condition, the employer may require, at the employer's own expense, that the employee to obtain the opinion of a second health care provider, designated or approved by the employer, concerning any information in the certification.
+The health care provider designated or approved by the employer shall not be employed on a regular basis by the employer.

-1. The employer may not ask the employee to provide additional information (e.g. symptoms, diagnosis, etc.) in the medical certification beyond that allowed by these regulations.

-2. The employer is responsible for complying with all applicable law regarding the confidentiality of any medical information received.

-(B) In any case in which the second opinion described in (b)(2)(A) differs from the opinion in the original certification, the employer may require, at the employer's expense, that the employee obtain the opinion of a third health care provider, designated or approved jointly by both the employer and the employee, concerning any information in the certification.

-(C) The opinion of the third health care provider concerning the information in the certification shall be considered to be final and shall be binding on the employer and the employee.

-(D) The employer is required to provide the employee with a copy of the second and third medical opinions, where applicable, without cost, upon the request of the employee.

-(E) As a condition of an employee's return from medical leave, the employer may require that the employee to obtain a release to return-to-work from his/her health care provider stating that he/she is able to resume work, but only if the employer has a uniformly applied practice or policy of requiring such releases from other employees returning to work after illness, injury or disability and there is no collective bargaining-or other policy agreement forbidding the practice.
+- 1. The employer may not ask the employee to provide additional information (e.g. symptoms, diagnosis, etc.) in the medical certification beyond that allowed by these regulations. - 2.
+The employer is responsible for complying with all applicable law regarding the confidentiality of any medical information received. - (B) In any case in which the second opinion described in (b)(2)(A) differs from the opinion in the original certification, the employer may require, at the employer's expense, that the employee obtain the opinion of a third health care provider, designated or approved jointly by both the employer and the employee, concerning any information in the certification. - (C) The opinion of the third health care provider concerning the information in the certification shall be considered to be final and shall be binding on the employer and the employee. - (D) The employer is required to provide the employee with a copy of the second and third medical opinions, where applicable, without cost, upon the request of the employee. - (E) As a condition of an employee's return from medical leave, the employer may require that the employee to obtain a release to return-to-work from his/her health care provider stating that he/she is able to resume work, but only if the employer has a uniformly applied practice or policy of requiring such releases from other employees returning to work after illness, injury or disability and there is no collective bargaining agreement forbidding the practice.
 An employer is not entitled to a release to return-to-work for each absence taken on an intermittent or reduced leave schedule.
-However, an employer is entitled to a release to return-to-work for such absences up to once every 30 days if reasonable safety concerns exist regarding the employee's ability to perform his or her duties, based on the serious health condition for which the employee took such leave.

-(F) An employer may not require an employee to undergo a fitness-for-duty examination as a condition of an employee's return.

-(3) Providing Certification.
+However, an employer is entitled to a release to return-to-work for such absences up to once every 30 days if reasonable safety concerns exist regarding the employee's ability to perform his or her duties. - (F) An employer may not require an employee to undergo a fitness-for-duty examination as a condition of an employee's return.
+After an employee returns from CFRA leave, any fitness-for-duty examination must be job-related and consistent with business necessity, in accordance with section 11071 of these regulations. - (3) Providing Certification.